openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-spring/06-06-deploy-and-test/assignment.md

 ----

-`Step 10:` Run the following command in **Terminal 1** to verify that the deployment rollout has completed:
+`Step 9:` Run the following command in **Terminal 1** to verify that the deployment rollout has completed:

 ```
-oc rollout status -w dc/fruit-taster
+oc rollout status -w deployment/fruit-taster
 ```

 You'll see the following output when the rollout is complete.

 ```
-replication controller "fruit-taster-1" successfully rolled out
+deployment "fruit-taster" successfully rolled out
 ```

 |NOTE:|